Europe uneasy in IMF spotlight as Tokyo meetings start

 But U.S. presidential politics got in the way.
 The Obama administration is reluctant to seek congressional approval for additional IMF funding when the budget deficit is such a hot-button election issue.
 Without U.S. support, the IMF reforms lack sufficient votes to pass.

-(Additional reporting by Reuters IMF team; Writing by Emily Kaiser; Editing by Tim Ahmann)
+(Reporting by Reuters IMF team; Writing by Emily Kaiser; Editing by Tim Ahmann and Neil Fullick)